Research in the group is organised into the following strands:

 Dealing with Non-Stationarity in Multi-Agent Deep Reinforcement Learning

-Quantum-Safe Authentication and Key Agreement
+Quantum-Secure Authentication and Key Agreement

 Classical protocols for authentication and key establishment relying on public-key cryptography are known to be vulnerable to quantum computing.
 We develop a novel, quantum-resistant approach to authentication and key agreement which is based on the complexity of interaction in multi-agent systems, supporting mutual and group authentication as well as forward secrecy.
-We leverage recent progress in generative adversarial training and multi-agent reinforcement learning to maximise the safety of our system against intruders and modelling attacks.
+We leverage recent progress in generative adversarial training and multi-agent reinforcement learning to maximise the security of our system against intruders and modelling attacks.

-Stabilizing Generative Adversarial Network Training: A Survey
+Stabilizing Generative Adversarial Networks: A Survey